Let me preface this article by saying that I am a fan of Cap’n Crunch Berries: Oops All Berries…

 The first few times I had eaten Crunch Berries, I either:

-- Never had green poop
+- Never dropped a green deuce.

 Why Crunch Berries cereal might cause green poop